The Importance of the Guide Bushing in Swiss Screw Machines

 In fact, when the distance from the support to the force is twice as long, the same force will produce eight times the deflection.
 So, if a force applied to the end of a 2.0″ (50.8 mm) part causes 0.001″ (0.0254 mm) of deflection, the same force applied to the end of a 4.0″ (101.6 mm) will cause 0.008″ (0.2032 mm) of deflection.

 Compensating for Deflection

 To compensate for deflection, most cutting methods — including Swiss machining — make several slow passes to remove material.
 However, making additional passes also increases the margin of error, particularly over long part lengths.

-The generally accepted “rule” for a conventional lathe says that when you are turning parts that have a length-to-diameter ratio greater than 3:1, you should use a tailstock to prevent excessive deflection.
+The generally accepted “rule” for a conventional lathe says that when you are turning precision metal components that have a length-to-diameter ratio greater than 3:1, you should use a tailstock to prevent excessive deflection.
 Where the length-to-diameter ratio is greater than 6:1, you should support the middle of the parts using a steady rest or follow rest.

-Read more about how CNC Swiss machining has evolved in The Swiss Machine in Today’s Machine Shop.
+Read more about how CNC Swiss machining small parts has evolved in The Swiss Machine in Today’s Machine Shop.

-How the Guide Bushing Works in Swiss Machining
+How the Guide Bushing Works in Swiss CNC Metal Machining

 The purpose of the guide bushing is to support the workpiece and maintain precision throughout the machining of the workpiece.

-With a Swiss machine, the guide bushing supports the workpiece so close to the tool that deflection due to the cutting force is essentially reduced to zero.
+With small parts machining in a Swiss machine shop, the guide bushing supports the workpiece so close to the tool that deflection due to the cutting force is essentially reduced to zero.
 Therefore, the cutting tool can make one deep pass rather than several shallow ones, so that it: